 There is a sense that we are watching these places either right before or right after an event.
 Uncertain narratives never quite manifest, these are places hovering in expectation.
 The videos, rock back and forth, seemingly suspended indefinitely in a single moment.
 The movements in the videos are the ambient changes in our environments: litter blowing across the parking lot, the movement of clouds, and light and shadows moving on the street.
 The faint movement in these videos share as much with photographs as moving images: the vantage point is fixed and the stillness of the scene is amplified by the subtly of the changes in each environment.

-These scenes are created by compositing together photographs, videos and audio recordings allowing me freedom to emphasize specific elements in the environment that fascinate me.
+These scenes are created by compositing together photographs, videos and audio recordings that I have made throughout Dallas, allowing me freedom to emphasize specific elements in the environment that fascinate me.

 © 2017 Leigh Merrill, All Rights Reserved